jamesecy604/mayai-code/old_docs/mcp/README.md

 -   **Customize Existing Servers:** Modify existing servers to fit your specific requirements
 -   **Build from Scratch:** Create completely custom servers for unique use cases

-## Integration with Cline
+## Integration with Mayai

-Cline simplifies the building and use of MCP servers through its AI capabilities.
+Mayai simplifies the building and use of MCP servers through its AI capabilities.

 ### Building MCP Servers

--   **Natural language understanding:** Instruct Cline in natural language to build an MCP server by describing its functionalities.
-Cline will interpret your instructions and generate the necessary code.
+-   **Natural language understanding:** Instruct Mayai in natural language to build an MCP server by describing its functionalities.
+Mayai will interpret your instructions and generate the necessary code.
--   **Cloning and building servers:** Cline can clone existing MCP server repositories from GitHub and build them automatically.
+-   **Cloning and building servers:** Mayai can clone existing MCP server repositories from GitHub and build them automatically.
--   **Configuration and dependency management:** Cline handles configuration files, environment variables, and dependencies.
+-   **Configuration and dependency management:** Mayai handles configuration files, environment variables, and dependencies.
--   **Troubleshooting and debugging:** Cline helps identify and resolve errors during development.
+-   **Troubleshooting and debugging:** Mayai helps identify and resolve errors during development.

 ### Using MCP Servers

--   **Tool execution:** Cline seamlessly integrates with MCP servers, allowing you to execute their defined tools.
+-   **Tool execution:** Mayai seamlessly integrates with MCP servers, allowing you to execute their defined tools.
--   **Context-aware interactions:** Cline can intelligently suggest using relevant tools based on conversation context.
+-   **Context-aware interactions:** Mayai can intelligently suggest using relevant tools based on conversation context.
 -   **Dynamic integrations:** Combine multiple MCP server capabilities for complex tasks.
-For example, Cline could use a GitHub server to get data and a Notion server to create a formatted report.
+For example, Mayai could use a GitHub server to get data and a Notion server to create a formatted report.

 ## Security Considerations